Skip to Main Content

 College Ave

-College Ave offers student loans from $1,000 up to your child’s school-certified cost of attendance (minus other financial aid your child has received).
-Parents can also choose to have $2,500 of the loan sent to them so they can control spending for additional expenses like textbooks or electronics.
+College Ave offers student loans from $1,000 up to your child's school-certified cost of attendance (minus other financial aid your child has received).
+Parents can borrow the same amount through a parent student loan.

 College Ave